stesie/stesie.github.com/_posts/2016-11-20-comparing-the-incomparible.md

 but it kindof struck me ...
 I couldn't really answer the question which of those two camps was better (and remained quiet during the retrospective)...

-But it kept bothering me and I had some time thinking on may way home, ... however I still cannot tell which one was "better", mainly since it doesn't feel right to compare the incomparible.
+But it kept bothering me and I had some time to think on may way home, ... however I still cannot tell which one was "better", mainly since it doesn't feel right to compare the incomparible.
 After all both events attracted (slightly) different kinds of people.
 And as barcamps are largely shaped by their participators it's